cMachuca/blog-koltin/README.md

 | authors | /authors/{slugName} |

 ### API Endpoints
-These routes are protected do you need to register a user and generate a personal token, you can see the entire documentation in my [Postman profile](https://documenter.getpostman.com/view/5449563/2s9YXmY11X)
+These routes are protected do you need to register a user and generate a personal token from the web form (register/login go to Profile -> Personal Access Token)
+You can see the entire documentation in my [Postman profile](https://documenter.getpostman.com/view/5449563/2s9YXmY11X)

 | Method | Route Name | Route Path |
 |-----| -------- | --------- |